perama-v/address-appearance-index-specs/README.md

 A single transaction identifier (block number and index within block).
-Transactions are an AppearanceTx for an address when, at some point during execution, the address appears in the EVM trace.
+Transactions are an AppearanceTx for an address when, at some point during execution, the address appears in the transaction execution trace.

 ```python
 class AppearanceTx(Container):